jtsteinbach/sandbox/README.md

 - **Whole-file storage.** zlib-compressed but not delta-compressed; fine for code and documents, heavy for huge frequently-changing binaries.
 - **Conservative merges.** Adjacent-line edits and same-point insertions conflict rather than merge; and conflicts are resolved by reconciling on a branch, not via in-worktree conflict markers with a merge-in-progress state (an explicit simplicity trade — sb never leaves your worktree in a special mode).
 - **No branch rename, no per-save tags** yet (branch *removal* exists: `sb branch <name> -r`).
+- **`unpack -i` keeps no backup.** Merging into a folder overwrites matching files with no undo; snapshotting the destination first is on you (or the roadmap's automatic pre-merge folder snapshot).
 - **Anchors are manual.** Automatic anchoring (e.g., appending each anchor to a file on another volume) is roadmap.
 - **Single-writer.** Concurrent sb invocations are safe but serialized.